IEEE 802.11: Protocol

+1 2 3 4 5 6 7 This is obsolete, and support for this might be subject to removal in a future revision of the standard; ↑ For Japanese regulation.; 1 2 IEEE 802.11y-2008 extended operation of 802.11a to the licensed 3.7 GHz band.
+Increased power limits allow a range up to 5,000 m.
+As of 2009^{[update]}, it is only being licensed in the United States by the FCC.; 1 2 3 4 5 6 7 8 9 Based on short guard interval; standard guard interval is ~10% slower.
+Rates vary widely based on distance, obstructions, and interference.; 1 2 3 4 5 6 7 8 For single-user cases only, based on default guard interval which is 0.8 microseconds.
+Since multi-user via OFDMA has become available for 802.11ax, these may decrease.
+Also, these theoretical values depend on the link distance, whether the link is line-of-sight or not, interferences and the multi-path components in the environment.; 1 2 The default guard interval is 0.8 microseconds.
+However, 802.11ax extended the maximum available guard interval to 3.2 microseconds, in order to support outdoor communications, where the maximum possible propagation delay is larger compared to Indoor environments.; ↑ Wake-up Radio (WUR) Operation.; 1 2 For Chinese regulation.;

 802.11-1997 (802.11 legacy)

 The original version of the standard IEEE 802.11 was released in 1997 and clarified in 1999, but is now obsolete.
 It specified two net bit rates of 1 or 2 megabits per second (Mbit/s), plus forward error correction code.
 It specified three alternative physical layer technologies: diffuse infrared operating at 1 Mbit/s; frequency-hopping spread spectrum operating at 1 Mbit/s or 2 Mbit/s; and direct-sequence spread spectrum operating at 1 Mbit/s or 2 Mbit/s.
 The latter two radio technologies used microwave transmission over the Industrial Scientific Medical frequency band at 2.4 GHz.
-Some earlier WLAN technologies used lower frequencies, such as the U.S. 900 MHz ISM band.
+Some earlier WLAN technologies used lower frequencies, such as the US 900-MHz ISM band.

 Legacy 802.11 with direct-sequence spread spectrum was rapidly supplanted and popularized by 802.11b.